headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 ### _"A Java-based Ruby can't possibly be faster than one implemented in C"_

-JRuby frequently performs and scales better than even the latest Ruby versions with JIT capabities, and the legendary JVM garbage collectors generally prevent memory management from being a bottleneck.
+JRuby frequently performs and scales better than even the latest Ruby releases with JIT capabilities, and the legendary JVM garbage collectors generally mean memory management is not a bottleneck.
 In fact, JRuby extensions frequently optimize _better_ than C extensions because it's all just bytecode to the JVM.

 ### _"My development workflow will have to change if I move to JRuby"_

-The development workflow when using JRuby is largely identical to using CRuby, and we've worked very hard to make sure command-line tools behave the same.
+The development workflow when using JRuby is largely identical to using CRuby, and we've worked very hard to make sure all the familiar command-line tools behave the same.

 However, hidden in this last item is a clue to the real JRuby challenge: **startup time**.